spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/data-publishing/publish-and-synchronization.md

 **Disabled Dynamic Multi-Store (DMS) environment:**

-When using the DMS-OFF behavior, the Direct Sync feature has the following limitations:
+When the **DMS** feature is turned off, the Direct Sync feature has the following limitations:
-- Single store configuration: The feature will only work for a single store configuration.
+- **Single-store configuration**: The feature is only supported for configurations with a single store.
-- Multi store configuration with namespace consistency: If you have more than one store, all Storage and Search namespaces must be the same across stores.
+- **Multi-store configuration with namespace consistency**: For configurations with multiple stores, all stores must use the same Storage and Search namespaces.

 Example configuration for multiple stores: